uthcode/learntosolveit/source/quotes.rst

 * Beg your pardon, Sir, but your excuse, "We've always done it this way,' is the most damaging phrase in the language." - Admiral Grace Murray Hooper

+* Programs must be written for people to read, and only incidentally for machines to execute.  -- Abelson & Sussman, *Structure and Interpretation of Computer Programs*

 ----